Petrol Prices in Andhra Pradesh:

 Hyderabad is the capital city of Andhra Pradesh.
 The average price of petrol in October 2017 was above Rs.72.00 per litre.
 The highest rate for the last three months was Rs.74.83 per litre while the lowest rate was Rs.66.99 per litre.
 Petrol rates have shown an increasing trend in September, August and July 2017.
 Due to the effect of dynamic fuel pricing, they were low in June 2017.

 Visakhapatnam is the financial capital of Andhra Pradesh.
 In the city, the average petrol price in October 2017 was Rs.73.60 per litre.
 On 1 September 2017, petrol was priced at Rs.74.79.
 On 1 August 2017, the price was Rs.70.78.
 On 1 July 2017, the fuel was sold at Rs.68.20.
-In October 2017, the average petrol price in Vijayawada was more than the average price in Visakhapatnam and Hyderabad.
+In October 2017, the average petrol price in Visakhapatnam was less than the average price in Vijayawada and Hyderabad.

 How are Petrol Prices in Andhra Pradesh Revised?